L33tCh/speedtest-api/README.md

 1. Install this application (See Installation).
 2. Start the server with : `node index.js`
 3. Connect Postman to the API at : `http://localhost:3000`
-4. Try the different routes of the API (For more details, see the [documentation](https://github.com/romwaldtff/NodeJS-REST-API-SQLite/wiki)).

 Alternatively, you can use `node index.js YOUR_PORT_NUMBER` to start the server with a specific port.